Old Sarum Primary School

 We are ambitious for all our children and strive to ensure that we provide them all with the skills needed for them to become successful writers; that they enjoy writing and view themselves as effective, competent writers whilst appreciating our rich and varied literary heritage.
 We aim that all children should possess a strong command of the spoken and written language.

 Our writing curriculum is built around a wide range of diverse, high quality texts.
 In each year group children engage with poems, picture books, novels and visual texts as inspiration and models for their own writing.
-The development of oracy skills is a focus of our curriculum and the use of high quality texts serve as an inspiration and models for writing.
+High quality texts are adapted to suit the needs of learners and act as models to inspire independent writing.
 We encourage progressive writing journeys based around a Talk for Writing Journey.
-A high focus is placed on the development of oracy skills so children rehearse and apply varied structures in their writing.

 Planning is built around the Talk4Writing (T4W) methodology.
 We choose our texts and engaging hooks from an exploration of the backgrounds of our students, our beliefs about high quality education and our values.
-Children are taught and learn a ‘model text’ through oral repetition.
+Children are taught and learn and a ‘model text’ through oral repetition and/or analysis and evaluation.

 Stage 2: shared write